FarronF/limerick-council-meetings/meetings/2021/11/22-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 27th September 2021.md

 confirmed that the Motion had been removed following receipt of legal advice, which was

-subsequently circulated to the Municipal District Members.--- 2
+subsequently circulated to the Municipal District Members.
+---
+2

 1.